ysyk2021/the-power-of-patience-how-lifelong-learning-fosters-perseverance/src/chapter-6-2.md

-Chapter: Applying the Power of Patience for Non-Profit Organizations and Social Enterprises
+Applying the Power of Patience for Non-Profit Organizations and Social Enterprises
 ===========================================================================================

 In this chapter, we will explore the application of the power of patience for non-profit organizations and social enterprises.
 Patience is a valuable virtue that can greatly impact the success and sustainability of these organizations.
 We will delve into how cultivating patience can foster perseverance, resilience, and long-term impact in the non-profit sector.